Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies are 4-2-0 against the spread over their past 10 contests (six of those matchups had a spread listed by bookmakers).
+- The Rockies have put together a 4-2-0 record against the spread over their past 10 matchups (bookmakers set runlines in six of those games).

 Discover More About This Game